 Other pros of our service:

-- Comfortable transport – we use MPVs and vans
+- Comfortable transport – MPVs and vans

 - Friendly local guides who can speak English or Chinese